-We saw the practice occasionally issued NHS prescriptions to patients on the NHS contract.
+We saw the practice occasionally issued NHS prescriptions to patients.
 There were records of NHS prescriptions held in the practice as described in current guidance.
 This gave an audit trail and increased the security of NHS prescription pads at the practice.
-We noticed that some prescriptions had been pre-stamped which meant they were not secure.
-We discussed this with the registered manager who assured us this would not happen in the future, and steps would be taken to improve the current security surrounding NHS prescription pads.